geekix/puppet-nslcd/README.md

 ## Limitations

+/!\ Important information: The module will be updated to work with Puppet 4.x.
+The next release will be tested and compatible with Ubuntu 14.04, Ubuntu 16.04, Ubuntu 18.04, Debian 8 and Debian 9 /!\

 The module has been tested with Ubuntu 12.04 and 14.04, Debian 6 and 7, and Puppet 3.7.
 It should work Puppet 3.x.
 For additional OS support, you should contribute it back upstream!